2003Vandu/Real-Time-Chatting-App/README.md

 Node.js & npm: Recommended for managing client-side dependencies (like the Socket.IO client library), though the client runs purely in the browser as a static HTML/JS page.

 MongoDB Instance: A running instance of MongoDB (local or cloud-hosted).
+🚀 Getting Started (Backend)

+Follow these steps to get your Spring Boot Socket.IO server up and running.

+1. Clone the Repository

+git clone [YOUR_REPOSITORY_URL]
+cd [project-folder-name]

+2. Configure MongoDB

+Update the src/main/resources/application.properties (or application.yml) file with your MongoDB connection details.

+Example application.properties configuration:

+# Server configuration
+server.port=8080

+# MongoDB Configuration
+spring.data.mongodb.host=localhost
+spring.data.mongodb.port=27017
+spring.data.mongodb.database=realtime-chat-db
+# spring.data.mongodb.uri=mongodb://username:password@host:port/database # Use this for auth

+(Note: Ensure your MongoDB instance is running and accessible.)

+3. Build and Run the Application

+Using Maven

+# Package the application
+mvn clean package

+# Run the JAR file (replace 'app.jar' with the actual filename)
+java -jar target/app.jar

+Using Gradle

+# Run the application directly (assuming Gradle wrapper is used)
+./gradlew bootRun

+The Spring Boot application will start and listen on the configured port (default is 8080).